-You might want to introduce a buddy system to pair pupils up with peers who tend to have a positive impact on each other in class.
-Or share the new strategy with parents to get them on board and supporting the school from home.
+You might want to introduce a buddy system to pair pupils up with peers who tend to impact each other in class positively.
+Or share the new strategy with parents to get them on board and support the school from home.

-Having a whole-school plan that’s communicated and shared will make it easier to ensure the new policy is applied consistency across the school, which is key to success.
+Having a whole-school plan that’s communicated and shared will make it easier to ensure the new policy is applied consistently across the school, which is key to success.

 Support teachers in delivering consistency

 Whether your school uses reward charts, badges or golden time to reward pupil conduct, it’s a good idea to maintain consistency across classes and year groups.
 That way, children don’t need to relearn different rules as they move through school.

 Not all staff will have the confidence or experience to deal with more severe issues such as stealing or bullying, so provide additional CPD or training where necessary.
 This will help teachers develop the skills to identify when pastoral support is appropriate and form go-to strategies for encouraging pupils to make good choices.